-If you're hauling the driving wheel in one direction to keep the car tracking in a straight line, or the steering wheel vibrates more than usual, your steering geometry may be in need of alignment.
-It could also mean incorrect inflation or incorrect balance for one or more tyres.
-Note any knocking or unusual play in the wheel, which can be a sign of worn steering bushes or wheel bearings.
+If you're hauling the driving wheel in one direction to keep the car tracking in a straight line, or the steering wheel vibrates more than usual, your steering geometry may need alignment.
+It could also mean incorrect inflation or balance in one or more tyres.
+Note any knocking or unusual play in the wheel – this can be a sign of worn steering bushes or wheel bearings.

 7. Transmission, clutch and CV joints

 Listen for knocking noises that could indicate worn joints in the drive shafts to the wheels, or a badly worn differential.
 Note automatic transmissions that are reluctant to shift from neutral into gear.

 A manual transmission is quite robust, but if the engine revs increase and the car's speed doesn't change at the same rate, that's a sign of a slipping clutch, which will eventually wear out altogether.